cinghioGithub/petalinux-optee-zynq-zcu104/README.md

 rm -rf <petalinux-proj>/components/yocto/layers/meta-arm/recipes-security/optee-ftpm
 ```

-Clone or download the updated version from the following github:  !!SCRIVI GITHUB!!
+Clone or download optee and optee-ftpm updated versions from meta-arm/recipes-security/

 ### Note
 In this version, everything required for measured boot is integrated.